Kettle River (St. Croix River tributary): River character

 Far upper section of the Kettle River during low water.

-Throughout the course of the river, the waters of the Kettle have an amber tint.
+Throughout the course of the river, the waters of the Kettle River have an amber tint.
 This tint comes from tannins (leaf colorings) from wetlands which drain into the river, rather than manmade causes.

-The Kettle's flow changes fairly quickly with rainfall in the area of drainage, which is about 1060 sqmi.
+The Kettle River's flow changes fairly quickly with rainfall in the area of drainage, which is about 1060 sqmi.
 It is not uncommon for the river to be reduced to a trickle during dry summer spells, and rise to a whitewater torrent after a few days of rain.
 Normal water flows vary seasonally from 200 to over 6000 ft³/sec (0.09 to 2.8 m³/s).
 Check the USGS Water Gauge for current flows before you go.
 At this station, the river flow averages around 724 cubic feet per second.

 Very deep sections of the river exist, with some pools reaching over 100 ft in depth.
 The astounding depth of the river and general good water quality support a population of the ancient sturgeon.
 Up until May 2018, the record largest fish ever caught in the state of Minnesota was a 70 in, 94 pound 4 oz (42.8 kg) sturgeon caught in the Kettle River in 1994.
 This record was bested by a 73 inch sturgeon weighing roughly 105 lbs. caught in the Rainy River.